Back To School Blues – What To Do When Your Student Employees Hit the Books

-College students often have a four to six week break in between the fall and spring semesters.
+College students often have a four to six-week break in between the fall and spring semesters.
 Chances are, they are going to be looking for some way to fund their next semester and would be happy to have a job during this period.
-Talk to those employees ahead of time and see if they would like to come back so you can plan hiring around that.
+Talk to those employees ahead of time and see if they would like to come back so you can plan to hire around that.

 Go to College

-The best thing to do with your student employees is establish timelines and expectations up front.
+The best thing to do with your student employees is to establish timelines and expectations upfront.
 By knowing where they are coming from and what their goals are, you can set a more effective hiring plan.
 It also helps to know your own needs and business goals so you don't overcomplicate the hiring process.